Leak Testing – Destructive and Non Destructive Options

 Even very small holes can be detected.
 The stream of bubbles identifies the exact position of the fault and when present in several packs, it helps to determine which sealing jaw is underperforming.
 Being able to direct an engineer to the exact location of the problem, helps reduce line down time.

 If no bubbles show, then the pack can be regarded as having no leaks, can be confidently wiped down and sent out.
 A non-destructive test.
 Where packs show leaks, the test is destructive and they must be discarded.
+There is no way of measuring, and therefore knowing, how rigorous a test is being performed.

 Dansensor Leak Testers